How to Restore a Wooden Bowl

-Thoroughly smooth the wood and remove any scratches or surface stains with sandpaper, working from coarse-grit to medium-grit to smooth-grit.
-Remove all sawdust and grit with a tackcloth or slightly damp rag.
+Thoroughly smooth the wood and remove any scratches or surface stains with sandpaper.
+Start with a coarse grit then work your way up to medium grit then finish with a fine-grit sandpaper.
+(The lower the number on the sandpaper, the courser the grit).
+Remove all sawdust and residue with a tack cloth or slightly damp rag.

 Liberally coat the bowl with food-grade mineral oil, really rubbing the oil into the parched wood.